Agontuk/react-native-geolocation-service/README.md

     ```

 # Usage
-Since this library was meant to be a drop-in replacement for the RN's Geolocation API, the usage is pretty straight forward, with some extra error codes to handle.
+Since this library was meant to be a drop-in replacement for the RN's Geolocation API, the usage is pretty straight forward, with some extra error cases to handle.

 > One thing to note, this library assumes that location permission is already granted by the user, so you have to use `PermissionsAndroid` to request for permission before making the location request.